EraX-AI/viColQwen/README.md

 ## Training Paradigm

-viOmniQwen's robustness and versatility stem from the synergistic combination of its unique optimization strategy and its exceptionally diverse training data:
+viPyloQwen's robustness and versatility stem from the synergistic combination of its unique optimization strategy and its exceptionally diverse training data:

 1.  **Heterogeneous and Rich Dataset (Over 11 Million Samples):** The training corpus integrates multiple data modalities and task types, linked via the input prefixes:
     *   **Text-Text Semantic Similarity (`<text_pair>`, ~5.6M):** Pairs $(t_a, t_b)$ with similarity scores $s \in [0, 1]$, fostering nuanced textual understanding.